 For my testing, I wanted to see how well the Hellion handled in a CQB environment while also being able to reach out past 80 or so yards.
 I called up my firearms trainer buddy Rob Orgel from ERTactical to set up the range safely and to see how we could best put the Hellion to the test.
 He booked a range with a saloon-type building with doors and windows through which we could shoot.

 We then went about setting up some paper targets outside the windows and doorways, as well as a steel target about 80 yards downrange.
 This was to see how well we could transition from moving quickly from window to window engaging targets at 15 yards and then make a quick accurate shot at distance.

 The biggest adjustment for me was getting used to the longer trigger pull.
 If the bullpup design has one slight setback, it can be their trigger take-up.
 But once I got in the rhythm, it was just another precision piece of machinery in my hands.
-For my review, I used a Nightforce NX8 1-8X low power variable optic (LPVO) on an American Defense Manufacturing Recon SL low mount.
+I used a Nightforce NX8 1-8X low power variable optic (LPVO) on an American Defense Manufacturing Recon SL low mount.
 The optic is super clear, has a great reticle and is great for quick and accurate sight acquisition.

 The 1-8X power allowed me to engage targets at 10 yards rapidly, then take a knee, mag up to 8X and engage steel at 80 yards with accuracy.
 Even when running the shoot house at 1X the whole time, the optic was easy to acquire, and the ADM SL mount put it in the perfect position to not have to fight finding my position behind the Hellion.
 Also, I found the irons to be very easy to use, accuracy was spot on, and they were super quick to pick up.